Listen to audio version of this article

 Saudino is the third prominent Democrat to switch parties.
 Wyckoff Committeewoman Melissa Rubenstein jumped to the BCRO in May.
 Saddle Brook Police Chief Robert J. Kugler announced in April that he switched parties and would be actively working with BCRO team in 2019.

-Saudino was elected sheriff as a Republican in 2010 and won re-election in 2013.
+Saudino was elected Bergen County Sheriff as a Republican in 2010.
+He won re-election in 2013.
 Prior to the 2016 election, he joined the Democratic Party — after prolonged conflict over the county police merger – and won a third term as sheriff.

 Then he resigned last year amid political pressure.